-I have always loved to teach.
-As a child, I wanted to share the strategies I found to make things easier for the people around me.
+I have always loved to teach and help people make meaningful connections in their own context.
 In my own journey as a learner, my best experiences where about personal connections with the content.
 My experience as a learner established one of my core beliefs - teaching is about meeting people in their own context.

 These formative experiences of meeting people in their own context guided me towards Vygotsky and constructivism.
 In this approach, the teacher acts as a mentor to help guide learners into skill development.
 This happens in the zone of proximal development, which uses scaffolding to help learners navigate through difficult areas.
 With the help of the teacher, or more knowledgeable other, learners can move beyond their current skill level and understand new concepts in real time with effective supports.
 This safety to fail and explore is critical, allowing learners to go beyond what they would be able to achieve on their own.

 My teaching background is interdisciplinary.
 This means that clarity and concise explanations of abstract ideas are favored over insider knowledge and domain specific learning.
 I believe this clarity establishes the bridge necessary to help learners move from novice to expert.
 In my dissertation research, I examined this journey for how a learner transitions from novice to expert.
 I believe this journey is central for successful students.
 My role as a teacher is to help them develop frameworks or schemas for understanding based on their own experiences and own contexts.

 Effective learning opportunities are possible through lived experiences.
 Learners should be empowered to understand both the concepts and the use cases.
 I am committed to making course content as close to the real experience as possible.
 Where appropriate, I have used requests for proposals, case studies, collaborative projects, and conference style presentation formats to simulate a real world environment.
 I have found that when adult learners are provided with compelling content and course work, they often exceed their expected results.